bluek8s/kubedirector/deploy/example_catalog/docs/Spark245-with-Jupyterhub-readme.md

 * Reduce Spark Worker nodes, test message transfer from client and cluster state in control center.
 * Power off nodes to see that the cluster health from control center is good and messages are transferred without issues.
 * Delete node and verify Kubernates re-creates node.
-* Run PySpark, Scala Spark, and SparkR from Jupyter Notebook througth Livy server [References](https://spark.apache.org/docs/latest/ml-guide.html)
+* Run PySpark, Scala Spark, and SparkR from Jupyter Notebook through Livy server [References](https://spark.apache.org/docs/latest/ml-guide.html)